MSc in Advanced Mechanical Engineering

 Participants in this programme will be offered the opportunity to become part of this exciting and relevant research that will be presented during the conduct of the course modules and will be extended through the completion of a master’s level project that will be conducted within a research area of their choosing.
 This will provide an excellent basis for a future career in research as well as preparation for successful roles in industry.

 The normal minimum requirement will be an upper second class Honours degree (or equivalent) BEng in Mechanical Engineering or related subject areas from a British or recognised overseas university.
 Other applicants with relevant industrial experience will be considered on an individual basis.
-For overseas students, the minimum requirements for English language are an IELTS score of 6.5 or a TOEFL iBT 90 (see University Entrance Requirements).
+For overseas students, the minimum requirements for the English language are an IELTS score of 6.5 or a TOEFL iBT 90 (see University Entrance Requirements).